mrchypark/feph/README.md

 ### In Container

 This project can use set Dockerfile like below.

+p.s Thank you for wonderful project [glare](https://github.com/Contextualist/glare).

 TODO : sh -c |